10xdev4u-alt/cn-notes/04_Unit1_Topic04_Delay_Loss_Throughput.md

 ---
 title: "Unit 1: Delay, Loss, and Throughput"
 id: unit1-topic4
-tags: [unit1, performance, delay, latency, throughput, packet-loss]
+tags: [unit1, performance, delay, latency, throughput, packet-loss, queuing]
 aliases: [Network Performance]
 ---

 # Unit 1, Topic 4: Delay, Loss, and Throughput

-We've established that the Internet uses packet switching, which has consequences.
-Unlike a dedicated circuit, performance can vary.
+We've established that the Internet uses packet switching.
+Unlike a dedicated circuit, its performance can vary.
 The three key measures of performance in a packet-switched network are **delay**, **loss**, and **throughput**.

 ---